ckeditor/ckeditor5/docs/features/productivity-pack.md

 ## Features included in the productivity pack

+* Case change

+	The {@link features/case-change case change feature} {@icon @ckeditor/ckeditor5-case-change/theme/icons/case-change.svg Case change} lets you quickly change the letter case of selected content to format part of the text like a title, or change it to all-caps and back.
+You can change the case to the desired pattern by using a dedicated toolbar dropdown or cycling them with a keyboard shortcut.

 * Document outline

 	The {@link features/document-outline document outline feature} lists the sections (headings) of the document next to the editor.
 The outline updates automatically as the user works on the document.
 It offers quick navigation to a specific section upon clicking.